DanielTockan/Skii/README.md

 Before proceeding to the front-end build, all controllers were tested on the back-end using Insomnia.
 This was a paired exercise carried out by Kasjan and myself.

-Making reference to the "modifyUser" function once again, the following test was carried out to ensure that the OBJECT/USER (WHICH ONE??) level permissions worked as expected.
+Making reference to the "modifyUser" function once again, the following test was carried out to ensure that the user level permissions worked as expected.

 ![Testing in Insomnia](./resources/screenshots/test_in_insomnia.png)